Valsartan and HydrochlorothiazidePronunciation

 You should not take Valsartan and Hydrochlorothiazide tablets during pregnancy.
 See “What is the most important information I should know about Valsartan and Hydrochlorothiazide tablets?”

 What are the possible side effects of Valsartan and Hydrochlorothiazide tablets?

 Valsartan and Hydrochlorothiazide tablets may cause serious side effects including:

 - Harm to an unborn baby causing injury and even death.
 See “What is the most important information I should know about Valsartan and Hydrochlorothiazide tablets?”

 - Low blood pressure (hypotension).
 Low blood pressure is most likely to happen if you:

 -take water pills-are on a low salt diet-get dialysis treatments-have heart problems-get sick with vomiting or diarrhea-drink alcohol

 Lie down if you feel faint or dizzy.
 Call your doctor right away.

-• Worsening of Lupus.
-Hydrochlorothiazide, one of the medicines in Valsartan and Hydrochlorothiazide tablets may cause Lupus to become active or worse.
+- Worsening of Lupus.
+Hydrochlorothiazide, 1 of the medicines in Valsartan and Hydrochlorothiazide tablets may cause Lupus to become active or worse.